What is Breast Augmentation?

 Breast Augmentation Risks

-In order to minimize risks, there are many factors considered that can affect the outcome and appropriate timing of a breast augmentation or reconstruction.
+In order to minimize risks, there are many factors to consider that can affect the outcome and appropriate timing of a breast augmentation or reconstruction.

 Most changes to breasts following implantation are nonreversible.
 If the implants are removed without replacement, dimpling, wrinkling, or puckering may possibly occur.
 Breast implants are not lifetime devices, therefore, additional unplanned surgeries will likely be necessary.
 After the procedure, in order to screen for silent rupture, we recommend regular MRI screenings.